Startup-Nights/website/content/pages/tickets.md

         name: Investors
         description:
           - >-
-            Investors can look forward to discovering upcoming unicorns and networking with other investors and corporates to explore potential collaborations.
+            Discover upcoming unicorns and network with other investors and corporates to explore potential collaborations.
         benefits:
           - Ticket for both days
           - Free drinks and food